robwakeman/accounting-courses/README.md

 Adding `var exports = {};` didn't solve it, as in:
 https://github.com/robwakeman/fetch-sandbox

-I decided to use Axios instead as it comes with good cross-browser support by default.
+So, ultimately, I decided to use Axios instead as it comes with good cross-browser support.

-It's working fine, but ideally I'd like to try and include the code in polyfills.js and concatenate into all.js, however I ran out of time.
+Axios and a Promises polyfill are provided by CDN links, but ideally I'd like to try and include the code in polyfills.js and concatenate into all.js, however I ran out of time.

 ### Connection issues

-I had some local connection issues, so decided to copy the data from the API into a local JSON file while issues persisted.
+I had some connection issues, so I decided to copy the data from the API into a local JSON file while issues persisted.

+The current data is sourced from https://learn.accountingcpd.net/ACPD/API/Test/SampleObject